Six Dessert You Must Eat in Bologna

 parmesan cheese Bologna

-The Parmigiano Reggiano Tour is designed to give visitors a comprehensive understanding of the traditional cheese-making process.
-Typically, the tours start early in the morning to coincide with the production schedule.
-You’ll witness the transformation of milk into curds, and eventually, the formation of the iconic Parmigiano Reggiano wheels.
-These tours often include a visit to the maturation rooms, where the cheese is aged for up to 36 months.
+The Parmigiano Reggiano experience is designed to give visitors a comprehensive understanding of the traditional cheese-making process.
+Typically, visits start early in the morning to coincide with production schedules.
+You’ll witness the transformation of milk into curds and the formation of the iconic Parmigiano Reggiano wheels, followed by time in the maturation rooms where the cheese ages for up to 36 months.

 San Pier Damiani